DawidBartus/goit-javascript-project-fork/README.md

 - adding a movie to the WATCHED LIST/QUEUE
 - removing a movie from the WATCHED LIST/QUEUE
 - searching for a particular title

-### My contribution

-I was responsible for:

-- monitoring the technical implementation of the project
-- managing the project repository on github
-- creating the local storage for movies in the queue and displaying queued movies on the proper page
-- helping team members with their parts of the project

 ### Technologies